malan88/reviews/20181115_clouds_of_sils_maria.md

 character is portrayed nearly always as _how she herself would react_?
 She is the opposite of method.
 Perhaps I have not seen enough of her roles, but I have seen quite a few (_Into the Wild_, all of the _Twilights_—I can’t believe I have to say that—and I suppose now this.
-Of course the _Twilight_s were absolute garbage, but...) and in every one she acts like herself.
+Of course the _Twilights_ were absolute garbage, but...) and in every one she acts like herself.
 She never embodies a character contrary to her own personality.
 She could not play, for instance, a mother who has lost her own child.
 Or could she?
 Perhaps she would simply